rocketacademy/bootcamp-docs/4-backend-structure/4.2-mvc/README.md

 ### Controller

 Controller refers to business logic.
 Controllers are the glue between model and views, and handle HTTP requests and responses.
 For example, a controIler would determine if, when, and how an app would respond with a 404.
-In Coding Bootcamp, controllers will contain the majority of our applications' business logic, and generally everything not a model or view will go in a controller.
+In SWE Bootcamp, controllers will contain the majority of our applications' business logic, and generally everything not a model or view will go in a controller.
 Other web frameworks such as Ruby on Rails advocate for "fat models and skinny controllers", where business logic can be abstracted to models to keep controller logic clean.
 This is a matter of preference.

 ### Routes